-In addition to the application of the foregoing Fossil Fuel Screening Policy, the Investment Manager also seeks to apply wider principles-based exclusions on companies where the Investment Manager in its discretion determines, based on information provided by a third party data provider as outlined above, the company to have a material involvement in any of the below activities:
+In addition to the application of the foregoing Fossil Fuel Screening Policy, the Investment Manager applies the exclusions referred to in Article 12(1)(a) to (c) of Commission Delegated Regulation (EU) 2020/1818 supplementing Regulation (EU) 2016/1011 of the European Parliament and of the Council as regards minimum standards for EU Climate Transition Benchmarks (the "Climate Transition Benchmark Exclusions").
+The Investment Manager also seeks to apply wider principles-based exclusions on companies where the Investment Manager in its discretion determines, based on information provided by a third party data provider as outlined above, the company to have a material involvement in any of the below activities:

-- Environmental, Social and Governance ("ESG") controversies (failure to comply with UNGC principles);
+- Environmental, Social and Governance ("ESG") controversies;

-- Controversial weapons cluster munitions, landmines, bio-chemical weapons;
+- Controversial weapons;

 - Nuclear weapons;

 - Civilian firearms; and

 - Tobacco.